Zoe was a beautiful cat, obstinate and aloof, yet a softie sweetheart to those she knew well and loved.

 She had the tell-tale “M” of the tabby adorning her brow.
 The stripes spilled across the white of her front legs; I always remarked how the pattern lined up perfectly, as though they had been painted.

 I loved her fuzzy toes.
 She wasn’t much of a kneader, but we saw hints during her happiest moments.
 She had so much fur between her toes, making running across our hardwood floors entertaining.

 The pads of her feet were an adorable pink and black, and the dark splotches extended to her lip and the inside of her mouth.
 She had the cutest pink nose.

 My heart would melt when she curled into these tiny balls, head upside down, paw across her face.

 One touch would elicit a slight purr-meow, but she was simply too soft and fuzzy to resist.
 She protested when I picked her up (which was all the time), claws immediately sunk into my shoulder, unsure of where I was taking her, but she could easily be found if I offered some tuna or kitty treats.
-She preferred quiet corners, and she wasn’t terribly social, but she’d make an appearance every so often, and she got much sweeter as she aged.
+Zoe preferred quiet corners.
+She wasn’t terribly social, but she’d make an appearance every so often, and she got much sweeter as she aged.

 She had her favorite spots in the house.
 When we had stairs, she was always the tripping hazard sentinel keeping watch from high above.